eclab/edisyn/edisyn/synth/asmhydrasynth/info/README.md

 	- nrpn.tables.txt: The nrpn.xlsx/nrpn.pdf files often refer to
 	  tables in ALL_CAPS_WITH_UNDERSCORES.
 These can be found in the ASMHydrasynth.java file but they can also be found here.

+	- presets.txt: these are our best guesses as to the NRPN values corresponding to five parameters for each preset for each FX.